particle-iot/docs/src/content/getting-started/hardware/cellular-overview.md

 AT&T deactivated their 2G network at the end of 2016.
 Electron 2G devices can only use T-Mobile at this time.

 AT&T's 3G shutdown will occur on **February 22, 2022**.
-After this occurs, the Electron U260, Electron E313, and E Series E310 will only connect to T-Mobile in the United States.
+After this occurs, the Electron U260, Electron E313, and E-Series E310 will only connect to T-Mobile in the United States.

 T-Mobile began to reallocate 3G spectrum in March 2020 so there could be reduced coverage, and will eliminate all 3G coverage by July 1, 2022, leaving only 2G.